The museum's collections

-The museum´s collections are comprised of furniture and objects which belonged to the Kamma and Knud Lyne Rahbek, as well as members of the so-called Bakkehus-circle.
-The poet Adam Oehlenschläger was a central figure in this circle and in the Literary environment at the house, and several of his objects as well as several objects from the Rahbeks, which were in his possession after their death, are included in the current Collections.
-Bakkehuset´s collections also contain a large number of paper and cardboard boxes created by Kamma throughout her life, as well as a number of paintings and works on paper, depicting the house and its surroundings, and the people who came to the house in the period 1780 to 1830.
+The museum’s collections are comprised of furniture and objects that belonged to Kamma and Knud Lyne Rahbek, as well as members of the so-called Bakkehus-circle.
+The poet Adam Oehlenschläger was a central figure in this circle and in the literary environment of the house.
+Several of his belongings as well as several objects belonging to the Rahbeks, which were in Oehlenschläger’s possession after their death, are included in the current collections.
+Bakkehuset’s collections also contain a large number of paper and cardboard boxes created by Kamma throughout her life, as well as a number of paintings and works on paper, depicting the house and its surroundings, and the people who visited Rahbek's home in the period 1780 to 1830.

 Read more about Golden Age literature.